 Snoring happens when tissues in your airway vibrate or rub together as you breathe during sleep.
 Multiple factors may cause or contribute to snoring.

-• Nasal congestion: Congested nasal passages can increase snoring, whether the congestion stems from infection, allergies, or another cause.
+- Nasal congestion: Congested nasal passages can increase snoring, whether the congestion stems from infection, allergies, or another cause.

-• Health conditions: Snoring has been linked to a variety of health conditions including obesity, thyroid problems, changes in the tonsils, and abnormal shaping of bones in the face and jaw.
+- Health conditions: Snoring has been linked to a variety of health conditions, including obesity, thyroid problems, changes in the tonsils, and abnormal shaping of bones in the face and jaw.
 These conditions affect the shape of the airways, making it more likely for air to have trouble passing through.

-• Alcohol consumption: Some research shows that consuming alcohol can temporarily increase snoring, likely by relaxing muscles in the airway.
+- Alcohol consumption: Some research shows that consuming alcohol can temporarily increase snoring, likely by relaxing muscles in the airway.

-• Tobacco consumption: Snoring appears to be linked to smoking, though experts aren't entirely sure why.
+- Tobacco consumption: Snoring appears to be linked to smoking, though experts aren't entirely sure why.
 The connection may stem from nasal congestion or nicotine withdrawal that occurs during sleep.

-• Sleep position: Some people may be more likely to snore in certain sleeping positions, such as while sleeping flat on the back.
+- Sleep position: Some people may be more likely to snore in certain sleeping positions, such as while sleeping flat on the back.

-What Are Snoring Strips?
+What Are Nasal Strips?

-A snoring strip, also called an external nasal dilator or nasal strip, is a strip with an adhesive backing that can be affixed to the outside of the nose from left to right.
+A nasal strip, also called an external nasal dilator or snoring strip, is a strip with an adhesive backing that can be affixed to the outside of the nose from left to right.
 Within the strip, there are two layers of plastic that pull outward, which helps open the nasal passages more widely.
 Snoring strips are available in multiple sizes and can be used by people of all ages.

-The narrow area of the nose that snoring strips target is thought to cause 50% to 60% percent of resistance people experience while breathing.
+The narrow area of the nose that snoring strips target is thought to cause 50% to 60% of resistance people experience while breathing.
 Snoring strips were invented with the goal of reducing that resistance and increasing the amount of airflow a person experiences through their nose.

 Since they don’t come with many side effects, experts recommend trying snoring strips as a treatment for people who have already tried making lifestyle changes and reducing nasal congestion.

 Snoring strips are intended to be used by people who snore for reasons other than obstructive sleep apnea.
-Studies have not found that snoring strips on their own can effectively treat obstructive sleep apnea or reduce snoring among those with the disorder, and it’s important to treat sleep apnea to reduce the risk of long-term health consequences.
+Studies haven't found that snoring strips on their own can effectively treat obstructive sleep apnea or reduce snoring among those with the disorder, and it’s important to treat sleep apnea to reduce the risk of long-term health consequences.

 That said, some people with sleep apnea may want to use snoring strips in addition to a prescribed sleep apnea treatment, like continuous positive airway pressure therapy (CPAP).
 Talk to your doctor before using snoring strips with a CPAP machine, as the strips may alter the settings needed on the machine.

-Other Ways to Stop Snoring
+What Are Other Ways to Stop Snoring?

 Besides snoring strips, there are many strategies you can try that may help you snore less or stop snoring.